Charles H. Stone Memorial Library

 Weekly Events

 Preschool Story Time for preschool children and their caregivers!
 Join us for a gentle time of stories, songs, crafts, friendship and play.
+Every Tuesday from 10:00 – 11:00 am in the downstairs community room.

 The Living Room Stitchers Club – Every Tuesday